Mintbase/Grants-Program/applications/Web3Go.md

 ### Ecosystem Fit

 We have found several successful data analysis projects in the Ethereum ecosystem.
 Each project focuses on a specific area: Defi tracking, token tracking, wallet profile tracking.
-But currently, there is no data analysis project designed for Polkadot.
-Due to the unique structure of the Polkadot network, there will be more interesting data generated in the network, so we believe the whole community needs a data analysis tool as soon as possible.
+But currently, there is no data analysis project designed for Mintbase.
+Due to the unique structure of the Mintbase network, there will be more interesting data generated in the network, so we believe the whole community needs a data analysis tool as soon as possible.

 Similar projects
 * https://www.nansen.ai/